Chennai Mahabalipuram alias Mamallapuram

 Olakkannesvara Temple

-Olakkannesvara Temple alias Olakkanatha or the Old Lighthouse is an temple on top of a rock at Mamallapuram.
+Olakkannesvara Temple, alias Olakkanatha or the Old Lighthouse, is a temple on top of a rock at Mamallapuram.
 It is also known as Durga temple.

-Olakkannesvara temple is also part of the Group of Monuments at Mahabalipuram, that is a UNESCO World Heritage Site.
+Olakkannesvara temple is also part of the Group of Monuments at Mahabalipuram, which is a UNESCO World Heritage Site.

 How Do I Go to Chennai Mahabalipuram?

-Mahabalipuram alias Mamallapuram is easily accessible by road.
-Chennai to Mahabalipuram distance is around 60 kilometers.
+Mahabalipuram, alias Mamallapuram, is easily accessible by road.
+The distance between Chennai and Mahabalipuram is around 60 kilometers.
 Mamallapuram is on the East Coast Road (ECR Road – State Highway No 49).
 ECR runs along the coast of Tamilnadu, from Chennai to Thoothukudi alias Tuticorin.
-This road is being expanded to Kanyakumari or Cape Comorin via Thiruchendur and Koodamkulam.
-(Koodamkulam is the place where the nuclear power station has come up, a few years back).
+This road has been undergoing expansion for many years.
+It goes to Kanyakumari alias Cape Comorin via Thiruchendur and Koodamkulam.
+Koodamkulam is where the nuclear power station came up a few years ago.

-Chennai Central railway station, Chennai Egmore and Chennai Tambaram are the nearest major railway stations to Mamallapuram.
-Mahabalipuram to Chennai traveling time is around one hour.
+MGR Chennai Central Railway Station alias Chennai Central Railway Station, Chennai Egmore Railway Station, and Chennai Tambaram Railway Station are the nearest major railway stations to Mamallapuram.
+Mahabalipuram to Chennai: The traveling time is around one hour.

 Hotels in Mahabalipuram

 There are a large number of hotels at Mamallapuram.
-5-star hotels along with budget hotels and resorts are there at Mamallapuram .
+5-star hotels, budget hotels, and resorts are at Mamallapuram.
 There are different types of rooms in Mamallapuram, catering to the needs of the tourists.

 Comments